cman131/CGrepWithActors/src/Actors/README.txt

 Notice we are using the latest version of Akka as of Nov 2014 which is 2.10, which means we are using Props to instantiate the Actors.

+When reading in from standard in, it will keep reading until reaching EOF symbol

 Geoff Berl,
 Conor Wright,